Azure/autorest.typescript/test/smoke/generated/cosmos-db-resource-manager/review/cosmos-db-resource-manager.api.md

 // @public (undocumented)
 export class CosmosDBManagementClient extends CosmosDBManagementClientContext {
     constructor(credentials: coreHttp.TokenCredential | coreHttp.ServiceClientCredentials, subscriptionId: string, options?: CosmosDBManagementClientOptionalParams);
-    // Warning: (ae-forgotten-export) The symbol "CassandraResources" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     cassandraResources: CassandraResources;
-    // Warning: (ae-forgotten-export) The symbol "Collection" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     collection: Collection;
-    // Warning: (ae-forgotten-export) The symbol "CollectionPartition" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     collectionPartition: CollectionPartition;
-    // Warning: (ae-forgotten-export) The symbol "CollectionPartitionRegion" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     collectionPartitionRegion: CollectionPartitionRegion;
-    // Warning: (ae-forgotten-export) The symbol "CollectionRegion" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     collectionRegion: CollectionRegion;
-    // Warning: (ae-forgotten-export) The symbol "Database" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     database: Database;
-    // Warning: (ae-forgotten-export) The symbol "DatabaseAccountRegion" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     databaseAccountRegion: DatabaseAccountRegion;
-    // Warning: (ae-forgotten-export) The symbol "DatabaseAccounts" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     databaseAccounts: DatabaseAccounts;
-    // Warning: (ae-forgotten-export) The symbol "GremlinResources" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     gremlinResources: GremlinResources;
-    // Warning: (ae-forgotten-export) The symbol "MongoDBResources" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     mongoDBResources: MongoDBResources;
-    // Warning: (ae-forgotten-export) The symbol "NotebookWorkspaces" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     notebookWorkspaces: NotebookWorkspaces;
-    // Warning: (ae-forgotten-export) The symbol "Operations" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     operations: Operations;
-    // Warning: (ae-forgotten-export) The symbol "PartitionKeyRangeId" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     partitionKeyRangeId: PartitionKeyRangeId;
-    // Warning: (ae-forgotten-export) The symbol "PartitionKeyRangeIdRegion" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     partitionKeyRangeIdRegion: PartitionKeyRangeIdRegion;
-    // Warning: (ae-forgotten-export) The symbol "Percentile" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     percentile: Percentile;
-    // Warning: (ae-forgotten-export) The symbol "PercentileSourceTarget" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     percentileSourceTarget: PercentileSourceTarget;
-    // Warning: (ae-forgotten-export) The symbol "PercentileTarget" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     percentileTarget: PercentileTarget;
-    // Warning: (ae-forgotten-export) The symbol "PrivateEndpointConnections" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     privateEndpointConnections: PrivateEndpointConnections;
-    // Warning: (ae-forgotten-export) The symbol "PrivateLinkResources" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     privateLinkResources: PrivateLinkResources;
-    // Warning: (ae-forgotten-export) The symbol "SqlResources" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     sqlResources: SqlResources;
-    // Warning: (ae-forgotten-export) The symbol "TableResources" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     tableResources: TableResources;
 }